FedeHorus/AuditFlow/README.md

 # AuditFlow: Automated Quality Assurance

 AuditFlow is a high-performance, **single-tenant** automated Quality Assurance (QA) pipeline designed for the call industries.
-It automates the ingestion, transcription, and analysis of 100% of phone calls from several platforms.
+It automates the ingestion, and analysis of 100% of phone calls from several platforms.

 ---